Ensemble Time-Dependent Density Functional Theory

 Indeed, we show that these approximations have widely different $\mathbf{w}$-dependence for the Hubbard dimer\kim{, see Fig.~2}.

-In the future, a more thorough investigation about how well each approximation holds for real chemical and physical systems will be done.
-This work also extends the applicability of LRTDDFT to more important quantities, such as Rabi oscillations~\cite{DarBarMai-PRL-24}, that were assumed to be outside its reach without having to resort to quadratic response formulations.
-The advantage of this extension is that it is relatively easy to implement in standard quantum chemical packages because it is based on the well established LRTDDFT language that all quantum chemical codes already use~\cite{CASIDA1996391,c95,Maitra2022}.
+\kim{ Our work also extends the applicability of LRTDDFT to other quantities, such as Rabi oscillations~\cite{DarBarMai-PRL-24}, which were require quadratic response in standard TDDFT.
+Our extension is relatively easy to implement in standard quantum chemical packages because it is based on the well established LRTDDFT language that all such codes already use~\cite{CASIDA1996391,c95,Maitra2022}.
 An investigation of ETDDFT approximations for realistic systems is planned.}

 {\bf Acknowledgments} K.J.D. would like to thank UCI's Chancellors Postdoctoral Fellowship Program and in particular Prof. Dr. Feizal Waffarn for his support as a sponsor.
 S.C. acknowledges support from the UC Presidential Dissertation Year (PDY) fellowship.
 S.C. and K.B. were supported by the NSF Award No. CHE-2154371.
 We like to acknowledge Klaas Giesbertz for fruitful discussions.